CareTiger/nuxt3-prisma-supabase/README.md

 ## Prisma naming convention

--   Use plural for all model names
+-   Use singular/plural for all model names. be consistent.
--   use lower case for all model names
+-   use lower case for all model names. postgres sometimes gets messed up with Capitalized model names.
--   use user_id instead of auth_id
+-   use user_id instead of auth_id in the public schema -

 ## SQL for enabling realtime on table "notifications" (IMPORTANT - have to run this script every time schema is reset by Prisma)